undergrad-partner-school

 Financial Aid

 The most recent records show that 1,149 freshmen received some sort of financial help.
-The average financial aid package awarded to students came to $13,227.
+The average amount of financial aid given to students was $13,227.

 Need-based